acgeospatial/awesome-earthobservation-code/README.md

 Please note that this is <b>not</b> offically an awesome list (yet).
 Please help me to get it there by contributing and commenting. [guidelines](https://github.com/sindresorhus/awesome/blob/main/contributing.md)

-<b> Update August 2022</b> Taking a break for the summer and early autumn 2022.
-If you find a dead link, or new one please help us maintain.
-We now have over 550 links/resources!
+<b> Update October / November 2022</b> Currently undergoing review and purge of dead links.
+I hope this is completed end Nov 2022.
 If you find a resource missing let me know and I will add, I accept PR's and you get a mention in the contributors file.

 Annotations are based on the headers - and where available - on the github accounts